 There can be no assurance that exchange control regulations might not be adopted in the future which might adversely affect payment to the closed-end funds or the Portfolios.
-The adoption of exchange control regulations and other legal restrictions could have an adverse impact on the marketability of international securities in a Portfolio.
+The adoption of exchange control regulations and other legal restrictions could have an adverse impact on the marketability of international securities in the closed-end funds held by your Portfolio.
 In addition, restrictions on the settlement of transactions on either the purchase or sale side, or both, could cause delays or increase the costs associated with the purchase and sale of the foreign Securities and correspondingly could affect the price of the Units.